fi-muni-statnice/masters-security/_pages/compulsory_courses/question-03.md

   - BLAKE2/BLAKE3 modern algorithms
 - signature generation and verification
   - ECDSA standardly uses the SHA2 family (SHA-256, SHA-384, SHA-512)
+  - Ed25519 uses SHA-512
 - password verification
   - the hash function should be slow and memory-hard
   - PBKDF2, scrypt, Argon2
 - proof-of-work
-  - Bitcoin uses SHA-256, Ethereum uses KECCAK-256
+  - Bitcoin uses SHA-256, Ethereum used KECCAK-256 (Ethereum does not use PoW anymore)
 - file/data identifier
   - Git uses SHA-1 with [plans](https://git-scm.com/docs/hash-function-transition/){:target="_blank"} to move to a stronger hash function